drduh/YubiKey-Guide/README.md

 gpg:               imported: 1
 ```

-Edit the master key to assign it ultimate trust by selecting `trust` then option `5`:
+Edit the master key to assign it ultimate trust by selecting `trust` and `5`:

 ```console
 $ export KEYID=0xFF3E7D88647EBCDB